Glutenfree, vegan & AIP paleo tigernut (chufa) banana muffins

 Tapioca flour is made from the cassave root.
 It’s not the same as cassave flour.
 That’s the whole, ground root.
 Tapioca is just the starch.
 If you don’t want to use tapioca you can substitute for arrowroot.

-Coconut blossom sugar is a natural, unprocessed form of sugar.
-It has a low GI and does not promote inflammation.
+Coconut flower sugar is a natural, unprocessed form of sugar.
 It is dark in color and that is why these muffins are a bit darker than muffins with white sugar.

 This recipe may contain